Far area defence

 When you reach the far area you'll hopefully find it empty of enemies, with the troops from dropship 3 having headed off for the lifeboat.
 At any rate, you want the area to be pretty empty, so you'll have time to prepare before you start coming under heavy fire.
 Park up and get ready for the onslaught!

 If you don't draw everyone into the battle as mentioned, you'll only get a comparatively mild version of the battle and will be left with plenty of stragglers to go and find after the main enemy attack.
 But that can be fun too.
 Aside from the lifeboat group, you may sometimes find a group in the rockslide, under the Marine plateau.
 They'll be standing around in a close-knit group having a quiet natter, discussing the price of needlers or whatever, and then along you come, raining your entire stock of grenades down on them, closely followed by explosive streams of pink needles.
 Oh how we laughed.
 Or maybe you'll enjoy luring them back to the far area to finish off, perhaps giving your Marines another crack at the enemy.
-Compared to the usual intense version of the battle in which everyone comes to the party though, the mild version is like a relaxing stroll in the park.
-Not the real deal, but it could be a way of easing yourself into the full horror.
+Compared to the usual intense version of the battle though, the mild version is like a relaxing stroll in the park.
+Not the real deal, but it could be a way of easing yourself into that, keeping things manageable while you build up your skills.

 If you're finding that there's a group of covies in the far area on your arrival, you could try adjusting your drive-in route by first going close enough that they see you.
 With any luck that will shift them and you'll find the far area relatively clear after completing your usual detour to suck all enemies into the battle.
 Alternatively - and certainly better in the long run - use another set-up entirely, in which the far area is already clear (or clearing) as you enter the battlefield.
 In my elaboration of setting up a rockslide megabattle I gave a tip about making sure that's the case; see the clause about including a brief return.